 Early Career Researcher Prominent Lecture Series

 Early in your career it can sometimes be difficult to get the exposure for you and your research necessary to make the next big step in academia.
 We seek to assist this process by awarding one individual each year funding to deliver a tour of Great Britain and Ireland, presenting in a number prestigious institutions around GB/Ireland.
 You must currently hold a Ph.D and be registered as working at an institution within GB/Ireland.

 The 2022 winner was Dr. Jacqueline Campbell, a Schmidt Science Fellow at the University of Oxford, working on ocean acidification.
-If you are interesting in hosting Jacqueline to learn more about life on Mars and/or a career in science, you can reach out to @GeochemGroup or contact her directly.

 There is one deadline for the ECR prominent lecture series each year: January 15th.
 Download the application form here.